xxhelios/image-gallery/README.md

   - Currently showing 8 images per page, make the number dynamic.
   - Add "Go to page" feature, user can type in page number and go to that page directly.
   - Make description field always editable and clickable if it contains link.
+  - If data is fetched from an actual server, can add lazy loadings when wait for ajax calls.